joelcosta2/Tribalwars_Script/README.md

   ![Extra Village Information on Map Hover](img/mapVillageHoverExtraInfo.png)

 - **Script Settings:** Customize your gameplay experience with in-game settings to control various aspects of the script.
 Adjust settings to suit your preferences and gameplay style.
-(WIP: just placeholders at the moment)
+(More option will be added;)

   ![Extra Village Information on Map Hover](img/scriptSettings.png)